Columbo/garminsync/README.md

 # garminsync

-Sync Withings body weight measurements to Garmin Connect from a GitHub Actions workflow.
+Sync Withings body weight measurements to Garmin Connect from a GitHub Actions workflow running on a self-hosted runner.

 ## What this does